ashutosh65000/ashutosh65000/README.md

 Hello Friend👋 This is Ashutosh Srivastava.
 A passionate coder and technology enthusiast.<br/><br>
 Its well said that:
 “Don’t take rest after your first victory because if you fail in the second, more lips are waiting to say that your first victory was just luck.” - A P  J Abdul Kalam <br/>
- 🔭I’m currently working on React Native and Mule4 Integration.<br/>
+ 🔭I’m currently working on React Native, Mule4 ESB and Confluent Kafka.<br/>
  🌱I’m currently learning React Native.<br/>
  👯I’m looking to collaborate on web devlopment with ReactJS or VueJS.<br/>
  ⚡Fun fact: I like pencil sketching.<br/>